A FileMaker Pro client can't find FileMaker Server databases on the network

 Clients cannot access the FileMaker WebDirect Launch Center

 Verify that the clients are specifying the correct IP address or domain name for the machine running the web server component.
-For a multiple-machine deployment, have clients try using the IP address or domain name of a FileMaker WebDirect worker machine.
+For a multiple-machine deployment, have clients try using the IP address or domain name of a FileMaker WebDirect secondary machine.

 If you import a custom SSL certificate, clients must use the fully qualified domain name instead of the IP address.